taharachedi/Bank_Extension1/README.md

    - **View All Clients**: Display a complete list of all client records stored in the system.
    - **Deposit**: Increase a client's balance by depositing funds into their account.
 Each deposit is recorded with the date, amount, and transaction type.
    - **Withdraw**: Withdraw funds from a client’s account, ensuring that the balance is sufficient.
 Withdrawals are recorded in the transaction history.
-   - **Transaction History**: Show a full list of transactions (deposits and withdrawals) for each client, providing full transaction details such as type, amount, and time.

 3. **File Management**:
    - Client data and transaction histories are stored in `Client.txt`, using delimiters for easy parsing.